 If you’re thinking of having a new kitchen installed, you’re probably already reeling at the potential expense.
-Kitchen prices can be staggeringly high, and even a budget project can cost thousands of pounds.
+Fitted kitchen prices can be staggeringly high, and even a budget project can cost thousands of pounds.

 If you’ve got your eye on some designer brands and shiny appliances, then it’s likely to cost a lot more.
 The size and shape of your kitchen, combined with your dream layout, will have a major impact upon the expense.
 So, how much does a new kitchen cost?
 On average, around £7,000.